 In 1891, James Naismith was told to create a game that could be played inside during the winter.
 He decided to nail two peach baskets on opposite ends of a gymnasium.
-Balls put in them were retrieved using ladders by the baskets.
+Balls were retrieved from these baskets by using nearby ladders.
 This is how basketball got started.

 In the early 1900s, Audrey Munson was one of the most sought after models in New York.
 Her fame brought her offers to be in the film industry.
 Scandals and unfortunate circumstances destroyed her career.
 She is still considered America's first supermodel.

 Joshua Norton’s failed business deal financially devastated him.
 In 1859, he declared himself Emperor of the United States.
 Citizens of San Francisco made him a celebrity.
 He got free theater tickets, ferry rides, his own currency, made official proclamations and more.